Stainless steel soap: The chemistry of garlic

 The characteristic taste and odor of garlic is due to an oily, slightly yellow organosulfur compound S-Allyl prop-2-ene-1-sulfinothioate, commonly called allicin.
 Fresh garlic has little odor until it is chopped or crushed.
 Allicin is produced from alliin (a derivative of the amino acid cysteine) by the enzyme alliinase.
 Allicin is unstable and breaks down to form other sulfur compounds such as diallyl sulfides.
 These compounds contribute to the smell of fresh garlic.
 When on the hands these sulfur compounds can further degrade into other sulfur compounds, including sulfuric acid, in the presence of water.

 The chemistry of stainless steel

 Steel is an alloy made up of iron mixed with carbon.
-Stainless steel is composed of steel mixed with at least 10.5% chromium, and often other elements such nickel and molybdenum, etc. Chromium is added to make it resistant to rust.
+Stainless steel is composed of steel mixed with at least 10.5% chromium, and often other elements such as nickel and molybdenum, etc. Chromium is added to make it resistant to rust.
 Stainless steels that are corrosion and oxidation resistant typically need more than 11% chromium.
 Nickel is added to increase the corrosion resistance further, and protect it from harsh environmental conditions.
 Molybdenum may be added to avoid pitting or scarring.
 The chemical properties of stainless steel can be further improved for specialized uses by adding other elements, e.g. titanium, vanadium and copper.